mitre-ace-direct/ace-direct/README.md

 See the [docs](docs/) folder for complete documentation, including the user guide and installation manual.

+## Complete installation

-For installation help, see the [docs/installation](docs/installation/) folder.
-See the [INSTALLATION.md](docs/installation/INSTALLATION.md) file.
+For help on the complete installation of ACE Direct and all external components, see the [INSTALLATION.md](docs/installation/INSTALLATION.md) file, as well as other documents in the [docs/installation](docs/installation/) folder.

 ## Release Notes